asajjala01/asajjala01/home-lab/README.md

 - [ ] **Lessons Learned** — what broke, what I fixed, what I learned

 ---

-## Timeline

-Currently working through the TryHackMe SOC Analyst path and Security+ prep.
-Home lab build is the next major project on the roadmap once those are further along.
-Will update this folder as soon as the build begins.

 > *"You don't really understand something until you've broken it yourself."*